Expertise Group Leader Protein Functionality

 It explains that off-flavours in pulses are partially inherent and partially produced during harvesting, processing, and storage.
 Generally, volatile off-flavour compounds in pulses belong to the categories of aldehydes, alcohols, ketones, acids, pyrazines, sulfur compounds, and others, and off-taste is strongly correlated to the presence of saponins, phenolic compounds, and sometimes alkaloids.
 No systematic studies have been performed on the identification of the off-flavour compounds present in pulses in relation to their contribution to the overall perception of the pulses.

 Want to know more?
-Contact Peter de Kok.
+Contact Fred van de Velde.